shdown/luastatus/libhackyfix/README.txt

     in another thread now may block for indefinite time.
 Note that Lua's stdlib also uses stdio all over the place.

-Examples of usage of non-thread-safe (according to POSIX-2008) functions:
+Examples of usage of non-thread-safe (either in POSIX-2008 or glibc) functions:
-  * exit(): only used in implementation of os.exit().
+  * exit(): used internally if panic handler returns, and default panic handler always returns!
+And also in implementation of os.exit().
-    - we replace this Lua function in luastatus.
+    - we replace both default panic handler and os.exit() in luastatus.

   * setlocale(): only used in implementation of os.setlocale().
     - we replace this Lua function in luastatus.